Flolight/CloudGuruChallenge-Your-resume-in-Azure/README.md

 * Create CosmosDB account from portal (serverless mode)
 * Create a Cosmos container
 * Create a document with a counter property

+* Add CORS for the static website to be able to call the Azure function

+> don't forget to check the Enable Access-Control-Allow-Credentials option